Print

 Description

-Level up your holiday appetizer spread with these gorgeous, Christmas pudding-inspired spiced lamb meatballs.
-Loaded with Mediterranean flavours, they’re dolloped with lemony tahini sauce and topped with pomegranate seeds for an easy, speedy party snack everyone will love.
+Level up your holiday appetizer selection with these gorgeously juicy, very festive mini meatballs.
+Loaded with Mediterranean flavors, they’re dolloped with lemony tahini yogurt sauce and topped with pomegranate seeds for an easy, speedy party snack everyone will love.

 Ingredients